nasearle/publishing-build-tools/en/concepts/working-with-indexeddb/index.md

 "IndexedDB is a low-level API for client-side storage of significant amounts of structured data, including files/blobs.
 This API uses indexes to enable high performance searches of this data.
 While DOM Storage is useful for storing smaller amounts of data, it is less useful for storing larger amounts of structured data.
 IndexedDB provides a solution."

 Each IndexedDB database is unique to an origin (typically, this is the site domain or subdomain), meaning it cannot access or be accessed by any other origin. <a href="https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria">Data storage limits</a> are usually quite large, if they exist at all, but different browsers handle limits and data eviction differently.
-See the <a href="#resources">Further reading</a> section for more information.
+See the Further reading section for more information.

 <a id="terms" />